Create an Experience Builder app

 Configure the Business Analyst widget and publish the app

 The Business Analyst widget allows you to display demographic information in infographics and create walk- and drive-time buffers.
-You have already added the widget to the app.
+You've already added the widget to the app.
 Next, you'll configure it to meet the business needs.

 Tip: